Why do we have such a hard time achieving our long term goals?

 At the end of the study, Matthews discovered that more than 70% of those who were told to send a weekly update reported successfully completing their goal, compared to only 35% of those who kept their goals to themselves.

-Of course, there’s also fear when we make our goals public, but as entrepreneur and author Tim Ferriss wrote:
+Of course, there’s also fear when we make our long term goals public, but as entrepreneur and author Tim Ferriss wrote:

 [ctt template=”1″ link=”6yXe8″ via=”no” ]”It’s very hard to achieve goals if you have the emergency brake on, and the emergency brake is fear.”[/ctt]